Pekingese: Appearance

 Modern breeders and dog show judges seem to prefer the long-haired type over the more traditional spaniel-type coat.

 The Pekingese's flat face and large eyes are some of the breed's most obvious characteristics.
 The body is compact and low to the ground.
 Pekingese also have a muscular and durable body.
-The breed's unusual rolling gait may have been deliberately developed through selective breeding, to prevent the court dogs from wandering in ancient times.
+The breed has an unusual rolling gait, caused by its bowed front legs, firm hind legs, and pear-shaped body.

 Coat

 Breed standards allow a wide range of color combinations.
 The majority of Pekingese are gold, red or sable.
 Cream, black, white, tan, black-and-tan and occasionally 'blue' or slate grey have appeared in the breed.
 The latter often has poor pigment and light eyes.
 Albino Pekingese (white with pink eyes) should not be bred due to health problems associated with albinism.

 A black mask or a self-colored face is equally acceptable in show dogs.
 Regardless of coat color, the exposed skin of the muzzle, nose, lips and eye rims is black.
 Due to heavy shedding and to prevent mats, this double-coated breed requires frequent extensive grooming.

+Pekingese typically weigh from 7 to 14 lb and stand about 6–9 in at the withers.
+A Pekingese over 14 lb is disqualified in the show ring, the only disqualification in the American Kennel Club breed standard.
+The Pekingese is slightly longer than tall when measured from the forechest to the rear.
+The overall outline is an approximate ratio of 3 high to 5 long.

+Sleeve Pekingese

+The sleeve Pekingese, also called the Miniature Pekingese, is a miniature form of the standard-sized dog, weighing 6 to 8 pounds (2.7 to 3.6 kg).
+A sleeve Pekingese is judged by the same breed standards as the standard-size.

+These small dogs were developed sometime during the reign of Dao Guang.
+The "sleeve" name came from the custom of carrying these small dogs in the capacious sleeves of the robes worn by members of the Chinese Imperial Household.
+This tradition appears to be early Italian rather than Chinese, but its adoption by the Chinese Imperial Household led to dogs being bred as small as possible and to practices aimed at stunting their growth: giving puppies rice wine, holding newborns tightly for hours at a time, or putting the puppies into tight-fitting wire mesh waistcoats.
+These practices were apparently forbidden by Dowager Empress Cixi.